SCMWFC/SCMWFC/parent-info.md

  # Parent Info

 The support of our players' parents is immensely valued in order to allow both the club and players to flourish.
 Below are some handy reference documents:

- Safeguarding policy

- FA Supporters Guide
+<a href="https://www.thefa.com/football-rules-governance/safeguarding">Safeguarding Policy</a>

  Respect